 How to make maple roasted butternut squash

-- First, you need to peel and chop the squash, which is actually very easy to do.
+- Prep the squash.
+First, you need to peel and chop the squash, which is actually very easy to do.
 Just slice off the ends, cut the squash in the middle where the neck meets the base and peel it.
 Then remove the seeds and chop it up into even size cubes.
 Check out this post on how to peel and cut butternut squash.
+You can also buy peeled and chopped squash at most grocery stores but it really has more flavor if you do it yourself.

-- Then mix up the glaze which is just maple syrup, olive oil, cinnamon, salt & pepper.
+- Make the glaze.
+In a medium size bowl mix up the glaze which is just maple syrup, olive oil, cinnamon, salt & pepper.

 It’s so good and the squash gets perfectly crispy around the edges and soft and caramelized.
 The flavor is amazing.
 I could eat this everyday!